Reforming Education in New Mexico

 Bring trade skills courses back to our schools

 Over the last several decades the education system has told our students that the only way to earn a living today is to go to college.
 If you don’t go to college you can’t survive in today’s world.
 While college is great for many people and necessary for many professions, it is not the only way to earn a living above minimum wage.
 About 20% of high school graduates do not go to college.
 For those who have no plans to attend college, what skills are we providing for them to be successful after graduation?
 Unfortunately the answer is very little.
 Our society needs plumbers, electricians, welders, mechanics, carpenters and so many other professions that don’t require a college education.
 Many of these jobs pay very well after several years of experience, but getting that experience in the first place is difficult since so few companies are willing to train.
 These professions also are very conducive for self-employment.
-We need to put additional resources into these our schools.
 Nearly every high school allows students to get dual enrollment credits with some college.
 We need to do the same for these trade skills.
 For the 20% of students who will never go to college, if we taught them a valuable marketable skill while in high school we would be setting them up for financial success after high school graduation.
 This is an area where I would love to see more private/public cooperation and work with organizations like Mike Rowe’s foundation.

 We need to focus on the health of our students